seng438-master/seng438-a5/Assignment5.md

 ## 5.2 Lab report (85%)

 Students will be required to submit a report on their work in the lab as a group.
-To be consistent, please use the template Word file “Assignment5-ReportTemplate.md”.
+To be consistent, please use the template file “Assignment5-ReportTemplate.md”.
 If desired, feel free to rename the sections, as long as the headings are still descriptive and accurate.